MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ms.reviewer: jswymer
 ms.search.keywords: customize, personalize, personalization, hide columns, remove fields, move fields, resize column, change column width ms.search.form: 9020, 9022, 9026, 9027, 9030, 9000, 9009, 9004, 9005, 9024, 9006, 9007, 9010, 9016, 9017
-ms.date: 07/26/2024
+ms.date: 09/25/2024
 ms.author: jswymer
 ---
 # Personalize your workspace

 You can personalize your workspace to suit your work and preferences.
 Change pages so that they display only the information you need, where you need it.
 Personalization affects only your workspace.
 It doesn't change how others work.
 You can personalize all types of pages, including the [role center](ui-change-basic-settings.md#role-center) page.
+This article describes adjustments that you'll experience on the pages of any device our browser you use.
+There are also other adjustments you can make that you'll only experience on the same device and browser us you when making the changes.
+Learn more about the difference in [Where is personalization stored?](ui-personalization-stored.md).

 ## Video and training